liezl200/liezl200.github.io/_posts/2016-01-18-FroSoCo-Technology-Stack.md

 4. Click "Open Conf File" in the pop-up and then hit "Yes" to proceed with editing the file.

-5. Paste the following lines right after the line (around line 230) that says `<Directory "/Applications/XAMPP/xamppfiles/htdocs">`
+5. Paste the following lines right after the line (around line 230) that says `<Directory "/Applications/XAMPP/xamppfiles/htdocs">` (for Windows it will be a little bit different file path):

 			AllowOverride All
 			Options +Indexes